 Create your own permalink structure

 It is advisable not to use the default permalink in WordPress as it is not at all SEO friendly.
-In WordPress, you are given an option to create your own permalink structure which will look unique and also closer to what you actually needed for your site.
-Go to Settings->Permalinks, you will see an option towards the bottom that will display, Custom Structure.
-Here, you will find a box wherein you can enter various options to create custom URL structure.
+In WordPress, you are given an option to create your permalink structure which will look unique and also closer to what you needed for your site.
+Go to Settings->Permalinks, and you will see an option towards the bottom that will display Custom Structure.
+Here, you will find a box wherein you can enter various options to create a custom URL structure.

 The Plain Text pasting option

 It is very irritating when you to copy something and paste it on your site even if it is legally taken from some webpage or so.
 Here, WordPress comes to your help with its handy feature called The Plain Text Pasting option.
-To use it, click the Title Toggle which will open up other options in the kitchen sink wherein you will find a button shaped like a clipboard with a 'T' on it through which you will be able to perform the above-mentioned action.
+To use it, click the Title Toggle which will open up other options in the kitchen sink wherein you will find a button shaped like a clipboard with a 'T' on it through which you will be able to act as mentioned above.

 3 hyphens(-) make an em-dash (---)